 My Crucial Catch

 Today marks four years since my lifesaving double mastectomy.
-I’m feeling particularly sentimental and strong, but mostly relieved.
-Anniversaries like this are strange.
-They remind you how far you’ve come…and how close you once were to losing everything.
+I’m feeling particularly sentimental and strong, but mostly I’m feeling relieved.

 Navigating cancer has been tough, but the two years leading up to my diagnosis were the most grueling.